-The competitor benchmark report is something that should be done quarterly, at least, rather than as a one off.
-It’s much more than what features your competitors offer and at what price.
-To do it properly, you need to do more than have a quick flick through your biggest competitor websites.
-You need to go in depth.
-Only when you do that will you really learn where there gaps are and how you can take advantage.
+The competitor report is something that should be updated at least quarterly and should include more than what features your competitors offer and at what price.
+To do it properly, you need to do review, in depth, your biggest competitor websites and any other collateral you can find on them.
+Only when you do that will you really learn where there gaps are and how you can take advantage of these gaps.

 Here’s some of the areas that need to be covered in a competitor analysis:

 - Sales/dealer channels used

 - Social media channels used

 - Product price

 - CVP (Customer Value Proposition)